DrewCarlson/WalletKit-Kotlin/README.md

 ### iOS

-This iOS client uses Swift UI.
+The iOS client uses Swift UI.
 Open the [ios-demo](demo-wallet/ios-demo) xcode project and click Run.

 The `demo-wallet` gradle module produces `DemoWalletKotlin.framework` for use in the xcode project.